 I want to load MIB files from a device into PRTG.
 What steps are necessary to convert or import these files into the correct oidlib format to use it for device setup in PRTG?

-This article applies to PRTG Network Monitor 19 or later and MIB Importer 3 or later
+This article applies as of PRTG 22 and MIB Importer 3

-You can use the Paessler MIB Importer to convert MIB files to oidlib files, the Paessler format for MIBs that is used in PRTG, and to import them into PRTG.
+You can use MIB Importer to convert MIB files to .oidlib files, the Paessler format that PRTG uses for MIBs, and to import them into PRTG.

-- By providing MIBs, you give your network monitoring solution the possibility to access available monitoring objects.
-With MIBs in oidlib format, PRTG will be able to automatically scan a device for available sensors and create suitable sensors and channels.
+- By providing MIBs, you give PRTG the possibility to access available monitoring objects.
+With MIBs in oidlib format, PRTG is able to automatically scan a device for available sensors and create suitable sensors and channels.

-You can find an example step-by-step instruction for the import of MIB files using the Paessler MIB Importer in Step 3: Import the MIB File to PRTG.
+You can find an example step-by-step instruction for the import of MIB files using MIB Importer in Step 3: Import the MIB file to PRTG.

-To download the Paessler MIB Importer and to get more instructions and the manual, see our website: Paessler MIB Importer and Converter
+To download MIB Importer and to get more instructions and the manual, see our website: MIB Importer

 Note: When importing an MIB file you might notice a message stating that OIDs were found successfully, yet none of them were useful for PRTG.
 In such cases, the MIB file does not include any counter information that can be used with PRTG.
-This can be the case if the MIB file only contains SNMP traps, double-index OIDs, or other counters that cannot be processed by the SNMP sensors of PRTG.
+This can be the case if the MIB file only contains SNMP traps, double-index OIDs, or other counters that cannot be processed by SNMP sensors.

 If possible, try another MIB file.
 For details, see section 5.
 Troubleshooting in the MIB Importer Manual.

-Note: SNMP tables are supported by MIB Importer v3.5.3 or later.
+Note: SNMP tables are supported as of MIB Importer v3.5.3.